coccinelle/coccinelle/readme.txt

   $ source env.csh

-You can then test coccinelle with:
+You can test coccinelle with:

   $ spatch -sp_file demos/simple.cocci demos/simple.c -o /tmp/new_simple.c

+If you haven't installed coccinelle, run then ./spatch or ./spatch.opt